Ketel Marte Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.
+- The 8.9 strikeouts per nine innings compiled by the Giants pitching staff ranks 10th in the league.

-- The Giants' 3.96 team ERA ranks 11th among all MLB pitching staffs.
+- The Giants have the 11th-ranked team ERA among all league pitching staffs (3.99).

-- Giants pitchers combine to allow 79 home runs (one per game), the ninth-fewest in baseball.
+- The Giants give up the ninth-fewest home runs in baseball (80 total, one per game).

+- DeSclafani makes the start for the Giants, his 16th of the season.
+He is 4-6 with a 4.38 ERA and 66 strikeouts through 84 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.